-4.5.1 Soils and geology
+4.5.1 Soil and geology

-Hinckley & Bosworth Borough is almost entirely underlain by mudstone, siltstone and sandstone rock from the Triassic period.
-There are small pockets of bedrock in the north-east of the Borough, near Markfield, containing intrusions of igneous rock, formed from magma low in silica (see Figure 4-7).
+Hinckley & Bosworth borough is almost entirely underlain by mudstone, siltstone and sandstone rock from the Triassic period.
+There are small pockets of bedrock in the northeast of the borough, near Markfield, containing intrusions of igneous rock, formed from magma low in silica.
 The superficial geology of the area is more variable.
-The centre of the Borough contains tills, sands and gravels originating from the last glacial period.
-The western area of the Borough, around Sheepy Magna, is characterised by sand, silt and alluvium, alongside river terrace deposits, originating from a prehistoric riverine environment (see Figure 4-8) (BGS, 2017).
+The centre of the borough contains tills, sands and gravels originating from the last glacial period.
+The western area of the borough, around Sheepy Magna, is characterised by sand, silt and alluvium, alongside river terrace deposits, originating from a prehistoric riverine environment (BGS, 2024).